microbit-foundation/dev-docs/getinvolved/slack.md

 If you'd like to be part of the world-wide micro:bit community, then join us on the microbit-community slack channel!

 <a href="https://slack.com">Slack</a> is a messaging service that allows teams and communities to connect online.
 It's a brilliant tool for live collaboration and the place to be for current micro:bit chatter!
-Please note that Slack does not replace our <a href="http://support.microbit.org/">online forum</a>, where you can search for help and ask the support team questions.
+Please note that Slack compliments, but does not replace our <a href="http://support.microbit.org/"> Support Site</a>, where you can search for help and ask the team questions.

-Thursday afternoons from 3pm UK time, especially, is a micro:bit party.
-This will help us have a critical mass of people around while the micro:bit community is still small.

 If you'd like to join the slack channel, please fill in the form below